manytask/.github/profile/README.md

 * [manytask][manytask-repo] - Web service to store students scores, maintain deadlines, and show it to the student;
 * [checker][checker-repo] - Python CLI script to run build and run tests against students' solutions, then push scores to manytask;
 * [course-template][course-templace-repo] - Template of the simple course to base yours on;

+### Contribution

+We are thrilled that you're considering contributing to Manytask!
+Please refer to organisation [contribution guide][[contributing-link].

 ### Code of Conduct